sapcc/limes/docs/design/002-public-api.md

 Looks a lot like the project data, but each resource has two quota values: `quota` is the quota assigned by the cloud-admin to the domain, and `projects_quota` is the sum of all quotas assigned to projects in that domain by the domain-admin.
 If the backing service has a different idea of the quota values than Limes does, then `backend_quota` shows the sum of all project quotas as seen by the backing service.
-If one of the backend quotas is infinite, then the `infinite_backend_quota` key is added as for aggregated project data.

-In contrast to project data, `scraped_at` is replaced by `min_scraped_at` and `max_scraped_at`, which aggregate over the `scraped_at` timestamps of all project data for that service and domain.

 If any of the aggregated backend quotas is `-1`, the `backend_quota` field will contain the sum of the *finite* quota values only, and an additional key `infinite_backend_quota` will be added.
 For example:

 ```js
 // resources before aggregation